gumaerc-testorg/21m.732-fall-2008/content/pages/projects.md

 ### Wedding project

-Students are assigned a persona, such as Victorian schoolmistress, punk, WASP, etc., and create a wedding dress out of newspaper in a single class session. ([Images]({{< baseurl >}}/pages/image-galleries/newspaper-wedding))
+Students are assigned a persona, such as Victorian schoolmistress, punk, WASP, etc., and create a wedding dress out of newspaper in a single class session. ({{< resource_link de9474d6-8c28-c8d3-48a5-dc3d4664e467 "Images" >}})

 {{< tdclose >}}